Emerald-Bit/Multimodal-Hybrid-RAG/README.md

 Repeated or semantically similar questions can be served from an answer cache.
 This reduces latency and lowers language-model expenditure for frequently asked questions.

-## Multi-Stage Request Validation:
+## Multi-Stage Request Validation

 The API does not send every request directly to the RAG pipeline.
 An input-validation node checks whether the request is suitable for processing before retrieval begins.
 Invalid or unsupported requests are routed to a blocked-response node, reducing unnecessary model calls and helping protect the system from misuse.

-## Separation of Retrieval, Generation and Validation:
+## Separation of Retrieval, Generation and Validation

 The application uses layered controls rather than sending every request directly to the retrieval pipeline.
 A lightweight regex pre-filter rejects obvious suspicious inputs before graph execution, after which a LangGraph input-validation node determines whether the request should proceed or be routed to a blocked response.
 Retrieval and answer generation are separated from the final output-validation stage.
 This makes failures easier to isolate and allows retrieval, generation, input safety and output behaviour to be tested or modified independently.

-## Metadata-Aware Document Storage:
+## Metadata-Aware Document Storage

 Documents and chunks retain metadata such as source, document type, page number, chunk identifiers and retrieval scores.
 This supports filtering, traceability, debugging and the later presentation of source references to users.

-## Hosted and Local Model Options:
+## Hosted and Local Model Options

 Ollama provides a local model route for situations where an SME wants to reduce external API dependency or keep selected workloads on-premises.
 Hosted providers remain available when higher capability or easier scaling is required.

-Fallback Model Handling:
+## Fallback Model Handling

 The validation and agent layers support fallback-model middleware.
 If the primary model fails, the application can attempt to continue using a configured backup model, improving resilience against transient provider failures.

 Cache entries include the model and prompt version to reduce the risk of serving responses generated under incompatible configurations.
 Entries can also expire through a configurable TTL, while SHA-256 identifiers provide deterministic cache keys.
 This reduces response latency and language-model expenditure for repeated or closely related SME queries.

-Short-Term and Long-Term Memory Separation:
+## Short-Term and Long-Term Memory Separation

 SQLite checkpointing stores thread-level workflow state, while Neon PostgreSQL storage provides a durable cross-session store.
 Keeping these responsibilities separate prevents temporary execution state from being confused with information that should persist across conversations.

-Thread-Based Workflow Continuity:
+## Thread-Based Workflow Continuity

 Requests use a thread_id so conversational state and checkpointed workflow data can be associated with the correct session.
 This allows the API to preserve chat history and maintain continuity across multiple requests.

-Operational Guardrails:
+## Operational Guardrails

 The application includes request-length validation, prompt filtering, rate limiting, retry controls and LangGraph recursion limits.
 These measures reduce the risk of malformed requests, prompt abuse, runaway workflows and uncontrolled API spending.

-Graceful Failure Boundaries:
+## Graceful Failure Boundaries

 The service distinguishes between a cache hit, successful retrieval, web-assisted retrieval and failed or unavailable infrastructure.
 Internal control errors can be logged for operators without exposing raw middleware or provider errors as the final SME-facing response.

 # Evaluations